The Ottawa Officiants Most Recommended by Friends & Wedding Professionals!

 Now this is important: During the wedding, the more true to yourselves that you are, the happier you will be with the wedding ceremony . . . for both yourselves and your guests.
 If you're funny people, be funny.
 If you're dazzlingly beautiful, show off.
 If your focus is on friends &/or family, then bring them into your ceremony, either by mentioning them or in having them participate in the ceremony.

-Tell Lynne and Keith who you are, what you've done, how you met, and what is happening in your lives.
-They create a script of the ceremony, and then perform it with you.
+Tell us who you are, what you've done, how you met, and what is happening in your lives.
+We will create a script of the ceremony, and then perform it with you.
 These things change an impersonal, otherwise meaningless set of words and actions into a rite of passage that moves you ... both emotionally and personally, into the next phase of your lives.

 What are you like on a daily basis?
 What do you really want said and done on your wedding day?
 How do you want to express what you feel towards your beloved partner and friend?
 What feelings do you want conveyed to your guests: your family and friends?

 These questions and others don't need immediate, verbal answers.
-Lynne and Keith are here to help you to move from questions and possibilities to realities.
+We are here to help you to move from questions and possibilities to realities.

-When you choose to work with them, they will present you with some alternatives.
-They also encourage you to enter into this process by "brain-storming" … allowing all types of experiences and thoughts and research to move through your minds … like a wind blowing across a field, carrying with it things that it's picked-up.
+When you choose to work with us, we will present you with lots of alternatives and options.
+We will also encourage you to enter into this process by "brain-storming" … allowing all types of experiences and thoughts and research to move through your minds … like a wind blowing across a field, carrying with it things that it's picked-up.
 Some things will start to settle, and some will simply keep blowing away.
 For the best results, don't settle for what first appears.
 Wait for the winds to die down … and see what providence has brought your way.

-We are not just any Marriage or Wedding Officiant, Minister, Chaplain, Celebrant, Justice of the Peace, or Marriage Commissioner.
-We are the three most innovative and experienced Wedding Officiants in Canada and our passion in helping you achieve a spectacularly unique and personalized ceremony is what drives us.
-Call us at 613 831-7555 to see what we can do for you in helping you achieve your day of dreams.
+Lynne and Keith Langille are not just any Ottawa Marriage or Wedding Officiant, non-denominational Minister, Chaplain, Celebrant, Justice of the Peace, or Marriage Commissioner.
+We are the two most innovative and experienced Wedding Officiants in the Ottawa area and our passion in helping you achieve a spectacularly unique and personalized ceremony is what drives us.
+Call us at 613 831-7555 to see what we can do for you in helping you for your Ottawa area wedding ceremony.